momonala/taxfix/pipeline.md

 ### Diagram Components:

 1. **Data Flow**:
-   - External API generates new data events
+   - External Faker API generates new data events
-   - Cloud Pub/Sub receives events and triggers pipeline
+   - Cloud Pub/Sub receives events and triggers pipeline - the event-driven architecture enables loose coupling and real-time processing of data as it arrives.
-   - Dataflow pipeline processes and transforms data
+   - Dataflow pipeline processes and transforms data - Dataflow/Apache Beam was chosen as it provides serverless, auto-scaling data processing that can handle variable load and complex transformations.
    - Anonymized data is written to Cloud SQL.
-CloudSQL was chosen over BigQuery for its ACID compliance, lower latency for real-time transactions, and cost-effectiveness for this smaller workload size
+CloudSQL was chosen over BigQuery for its ACID compliance (database concistency & reliability), lower latency for real-time transactions, and cost-effectiveness for this smaller workload size
-   - Metrics and logs are sent to DataDog
+   - Metrics and logs are sent to DataDog - these can be used for monitoring, debugging, and targeted optimizations.
+   - Data Analytics Users can query the anonymized data directly from CloudSQL.
+IAM permissions would be set up at this level to define granular access to results.

 2. **Deployment Flow**:
    - GitHub Actions triggers deployments (ex. release or merge to main)